openactive/openactive-test-suite/CONTRIBUTING.md

 For new features that affect test coverage, use a `coverage/*` branch in this repository that matches a `coverage/*` branch in [OpenActive.Server.NET](https://github.com/openactive/OpenActive.Server.NET/).
 The OpenActive.Server.NET CI will use the tests in the test-suite branch to test the server's changes.

 1. Every Pull Request should solve or partially solve an existing GitHub issue.
-2. For changes to the `openactive-integration-tests` package, run the documentation generator, by running `npm run doc-gen --prefix packages/openactive-integration-tests`.
-3. Ensure that documentation reflects the new changes.
+2. Ensure that documentation reflects the new changes.
-4. Check that CI tests pass before merging a Pull Request.
+3. Check that CI tests pass before merging a Pull Request.
-5. Ensure that your Pull Request has at least one approval before merging.
+4. Ensure that your Pull Request has at least one approval before merging.